auto-pi-lot/autopilot/docs/data/index.md

 This too is just a stub, but we will be moving more of our models to using specific SI units when appropriate rather than using generic `float`s and `int`s with human-readable descriptions of when they are a mL or a ms vs. second or Liter, etc.

+# Transition Status

+Transitioning to a uniform data modeling system is in progress!
+The following need to still be transitioned to formal models.

+- `Task.PARAMS` and `Task.HARDWARE`
+- `Task.PLOT` which should be merged into the TrialData field descriptions
+- {mod}`autopilot.prefs` - which currently has a large dictionary of default prefs
+- Hardware parameter descriptions - Need to find better way of having models that represent class arguments.
+- {mod}`.graduation` objects.
+- Verious GUI widgets need to use models rather than the zillions of ad-hoc representations:
+  - {class}`.Protocol_Wizard`
+- {mod}`.utils.plugins` needs its own model to handle dependencies, etc.
+- {mod}`.agents` needs models for defining basic agent attributes.

 ```{eval-rst}
 .. automodule:: autopilot.data